-You’ve read the stories and seen the documentaries.
-Now you want to experience a safari in the renowned Maasai Mara for yourself, in real-life technicolour and surround-sound.
+You’ve read the stories, seen the documentaries.
+Now you want to experience a safari in the Maasai Mara for yourself, in real-life technicolour and surround-sound.
 If it’s a feast of wildlife sightings you’re looking for at Mara Plains Camp in the Mara, you’ve come to the right place.

 There are so many lions in the Mara it’s almost possible to get bored with them.
 Almost.
 Think of anything lions can do and we saw it while staying at Mara Plains, from sleeping and feeding to playing, squabbling and mating.